Gallbladder Removal Surgery

 At One Hatfield Hospital in Hertfordshire, we can book you in to specialist surgeon, usually within 48 hours, for an initial consultation to discuss the diagnosis and treatment of your symptoms and, if necessary, gallbladder removal surgery.

 You can use your private medical insurance or pay for your Gallbladder Removal Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield